Psychiatry and Medication Management

 Our psychiatric prescribers are trained in different backgrounds and all have the same capabilities to assess, diagnose, treat and prescribe for psychiatric disorders.

-- Psychiatrists: Our psychiatrists have gone through medical school and chosen to practice in the specialty area of psychiatry
+- Psychiatrists have gone through medical school and chosen to practice in the specialty area of psychiatry.

-- Physician Assistants (PA): PAs are certified health care professionals that have completed a master’s program
+- Physician Assistants (PAs) are certified health care professionals that have completed a master’s program in the medical model.

-- Clinical Nurse Specialist (CNS): CNSs are Advanced Practice Registered Nurses and have completed their master’s or doctorate degree in nursing
+- Advanced Practice Registered Nurses (APRNs) have completed their master’s or doctorate degree in nursing.

 For more information on our programs and scheduling, please contact our coordinators.